HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

-# Editing Presentation Template in Presentation Designer
+# Editing a presentation template in Presentation Designer

 This section describes how to edit a presentation template in Presentation Designer using a sample scenario.